Skaelv/elizabot/readme.md

 2. Open a Terminal window.
 3. Run `npm install -g rorybot` to install **rorybot**, which will also install **retext-shopify** as a module within **rorybot**.

+If you run into a permissions error, run `sudo npm install -g rorybot` instead.

 ## Updating

 1. Open a Terminal window.